 Resilience Strategies for Regions (REGILIENCE)

-REGILIENCE is the Coordination and Support Action for the development of Innovation Packages and regional resilience pathways under the call LC-GD-1-3-2020.
-It aims to foster the adoption and wide dissemination of regional climate resilience pathways, following a demand-driven approach and bearing in mind the expertise and knowledge acquired, as well as the solutions available from Innovation Packages and other sources.
-The project will be implemented over 48 months by a consortium of 9 partners, led by IEECP with the engagement of networks (FEDARENE, ICLEI, R-CITIES, F6S) ad knowledge holders from science and practice (FC.ID, adelphi, REGEA, FT).
+REGILIENCE is the Coordination and Support Action for developing Innovation Packages and regional resilience pathways under the LC-GD-1-3-2020 call.
+It aims to foster the adoption and broad dissemination of regional climate resilience pathways, following a demand-driven approach and taking into account the expertise and knowledge acquired, as well as the solutions available from Innovation Packages and other sources.
+The project will be implemented over 48 months by a consortium of 9 partners, led by IEECP and with the participation of engagement networks (FEDARENE, ICLEI, R-CITIES, F6S) and knowledge carriers from science and practice (FC.ID, adelphi, REGEA, FT).

-Coordination and cooperation will be fostered by regular bi-monthly meetings with Innovation Packages leaders (of the subtopic 1 project consortia) and relevant interested institutions.
-REGILIENCE will provide additional coordination by developing a needs survey covering the 50 most vulnerable regions in the EU, which will be shared and matched with Innovation Package and other similar Horizon 2020 projects, 2 citizen surveys and the development of an indicator set for regional resilience, including its testing.
-We will furthermore review and foster synergies of 30 online platforms to improve their performance and usability for regions and communities and have earmarked budget for engaging the corresponding institutions.
+Coordination and cooperation will be fostered by regular bi-monthly meetings with leaders of Innovation Packages (of the subtopic 1 project consortia) and relevant interested institutions.
+REGILIENCE will provide additional coordination by developing a needs survey covering the 50 most vulnerable regions in the EU, which will be shared and matched with Innovation Packages and similar Horizon 2020 projects.
+Also, 2 citizen surveys and an indicator set for regional resilience will be developed and tested.
+Furthermore, 30 online platforms will be reviewed, and synergies fostered to improve their performance and usability for regions and communities.
+An earmarked budget will serve to engage the corresponding institutions.

-Complementary to wide dissemination, we plan to facilitate the replication of Innovation Packages in 10 vulnerable and low-capacity regions, additional to those targeted by the Innovation Package projects, after a selection process and the signature of a workplan agreement.
-This ambition is aligned with the Horizon Europe proposed Mission “Prepare Europe for climate disruptions and accelerate the transformation to a climate-resilient and just Europe by 2030”.
+In addition to widespread dissemination, the replication of Innovation Packages will be facilitated in 10 vulnerable and low-capacity regions in addition to the ones targeted by the Innovation Package projects following a selection process and the signing of a workplan agreement.
+This ambition is in line with Horizon Europe’s proposed Mission “Prepare Europe for climate disruptions and accelerate the transformation to a climate-resilient and just Europe by 2030”.

-FT provides the technical-scientific project coordinator of the project.
-FT will also lead T3.3 on Maladaptation and T5.3 on Coordination and Cooperation, and participate in a number of other tasks.
+FT is the technical-scientific project coordinator.
+FT also leads T3.3 on Maladaptation and T5.3 on Coordination and Cooperation and participates in several other tasks.

 start: